 CHNEP staff travel to Washington DC annually to meet with federal agency and elected leaders and to inform them about science and consensus-based solutions for improving natural resources.
 Providing examples of successful projects and what new projects are needed is important to maintaining strong state and federal funding support for water resource restoration in our region.
-To help keep local policymakers informed on their role in regional natural resource issues, CHNEP reaches out to involve leaders with invitations to special events, information packets containing Fact Sheets about new projects in their area, and direct presentations to those who serve on the CHNEP Policy Committee.
-Every elected official in the CHNEP program area is mailed a desk copy of the CCMP as part of their introduction to the partnership.
+To help keep local policymakers informed on their role in regional natural resource issues, the CHNEP reaches out to involve leaders with invitations to special events, to provide information packets containing Fact Sheets about new projects in their area, and for presentations to those who serve on the CHNEP Policy Committee.
+Every elected official in the CHNEP program area is provided a copy of the CCMP as part of their introduction to the partnership.

-CHNEP has a vital role to play in building community resiliency by bringing federal, state, and local governments together to share knowledge and technologies, request additional funding, and implement watershed restoration across jurisdictional boundaries.
-CHNEP is a collaborator, helping to identify, prioritize, and partially fund resiliency projects to address vulnerabilities identified in climate vulnerability assessments and restoration/resiliency plans.
-CHNEP also helps coordinate and communicate federal agency priorities and resources with state and local leaders.
-For example, in the aftermath of the deadly and devastating Hurricane lan in 2022, CHNEP organized a Federal Interagency Recovery Coordination Team to travel to meet directly with CHNEP Management and Policy Committee members.
+The CHNEP has a vital role to play in building community resiliency by bringing federal, state, and local governments together to share knowledge and technologies, request additional funding, and implement watershed restoration across jurisdictional boundaries.
+The CHNEP is a collaborator, helping to identify, prioritize, and partially fund resiliency projects to address vulnerabilities identified in vulnerability assessments and restoration/resiliency plans.
+The CHNEP also helps coordinate and communicate federal agency priorities and resources with state and local leaders.
+For example, in the aftermath of the deadly and devastating Hurricanes Helene and Milton in 2024 and Hurricane Ian in 2022, the CHNEP organized a Federal Interagency Recovery Coordination Team to travel to meet directly with CHNEP Management and Policy Committee members.
 CHNEP staff assembled Committee members' comments and requests and then worked to get federal agency written responses and contacts for follow-up.

-CHNEP provides science-based review on important environmental issues, consistent with CHNEP Policy Review Procedures updated in 2018 by the Policy Committee.
+The CHNEP provides science-based review on important environmental issues, consistent with CHNEP Policy Review Procedures updated in 2018 by the Policy Committee.
 This capacity enables the CHNEP Management Conference to be used as a resource by local and federal policymakers and their staffs.
 CHNEP staff respond routinely to requests to review partner technical documents and provide technical comments.
 CHNEP staff also provide input on environmental science and policy matters as a member of various regional technical advisory committees, such as the Science Advisory Group to the South Florida Ecosystem Restoration Task Force on Everglades Restoration and the Environmental Advisory Committee to the Southwest Florida Water Management District.

 Engaging with the network of other National Estuary Program entities and partners can be an effective way to amplify collective Program accomplishments and support.
-For example, CHNEP recently coauthored a scientific publication with staff from the Sarasota Bay Estuary Program about how nutrient loads from Southwest Florida estuaries have exacerbated red tide events in the region (Tomasko et al. 2024).
+For example, the CHNEP recently coauthored a scientific publication with staff from the Sarasota Bay Estuary Program about how nutrient loads from Southwest Florida estuaries have exacerbated red tide events in the region (Tomasko et al. 2024).